def-gthill/kenpali/README.md

 This repo contains specifications for both Kenpali Code and Kenpali JSON.

 For a working implementation of this specification, see the [Kenpali JS](https://github.com/def-gthill/kenpali-js) repo.

+To give Kenpali a try, see [the demo site](https://www.kenpali.org/)!